 Establishing work tasks is fairly straightforward.
 A good rule is anything that takes more than 15 minutes is something that should be listed and accounted for.
 Don’t be worried if you end up with a lot of tasks.
 You’ll probably have five to 10 hours of advisory work documented in tasks.
 The tasks become a checklist for the work and a training manual of sorts.

 Once your tasks are established, you should assign them to roles within your firm: data entry clerk, analyst, staff accountant, CPA, and so on.
-The process of assigning the work to roles within your firm will help you understand your resource need and eventually to compare your value based price to your internal cost: your margin.
+The process of assigning the work to roles within your firm will help you understand your resource needs and eventually to compare your value-based price to your internal cost: your margin.
 As you scale the work over time, you will hopefully fine-tune it to add margin.
 As you grow your margin, your profit will increase.

 3. Build an ecosystem

-A useful ecosystem of software for advisory is a cloud-based accounting solution like Quickbooks Online, a business planning software like LivePlan, a workflow solution and/or customer relationship management, and a pricing solution like Cloud Pricing.
+A useful ecosystem of software for advisory is a cloud-based accounting solution like Quickbooks Online or Xero, a business planning software like LivePlan, a workflow solution and/or customer relationship management (Karbon, Aero or JetPack are examples), and a pricing solution like Cloud Pricing.

 Growing and scaling

 Based on your own unique staff and your particular client base, you will find versions of the workflow that are the most profitable and best suited to your firm.
-It maybe more transactional and reporting focused.
+It may be more transactional and reporting focused.
 Or it may involve more planning and forecasting.
-They key though is to stay strict to your scope and charge extra for anything that falls outside of scope.
+The key though is to stay strict to your scope and charge extra for anything that falls outside of scope.